RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::

-Hence, it is translated into the following RAK811 AT command and send to both units.
+Hence, it is translated into the following RAK811 AT command and sent to both units.

 ```
 at+set_config=lorap2p:869525000:7:0:1:5:5